atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

-# 7. Create the Initial Team Development Environments
+# 7. Create Initial Team Development Environments

 In this step your Cloud Administrators will create several new team development AWS accounts via AWS Control Tower's Account Factory.